StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Transformation_Process.md

 After this step all information of the nodes are in the cf-apps.

 ## File Creator
-The File Creator is one of the most important class in the Cloud Foundry plugin.
+The File Creator is one of the most important classes in the CloudFoundry plugin.
 This class creates all files for the target artifact.
 The class gets all cf-apps and detects which files (python scripts) are needed.
 To make sure that all files are available at the CloudFoundry container, the FileCreator copies all files of the source application to the target artifact.
 Each application gets its own application folder.
 The folders are named with app+Number e.g. `app1`.
-If a application owns a service, all files of the service (which are modeled in the TOSCA model by the user) are copied to target artifact as well.
+If an application owns a service, all files of the service (which are modeled in the TOSCA model by the user) are copied to target artifact as well.

 ### Manifest
 The manifest contains the meta data of the CloudFoundry deployment which is needed for deployment.